JasonHaenlin/sacc-team-A/README.md

 default is `F1` for our app

-`target_cpu_utilization` : treshold of the processor when a new instance should start
+`target_cpu_utilization` : treshold of the processor when a new instance should start [0,5 and 0,95, default 0.6]

 `min_instances` : minimum number of instance to start